webpack/webpack.js.org/src/content/concepts/why-webpack.md

 webpack runs on Node.js, a JavaScript runtime that can be used in computers and servers outside a browser environment.

 When Node.js was released a new era started, and it came with new challenges.
 Now that JavaScript is not running in a browser, how are Node applications supposed to load new chunks of code?
-There is no html files and scripts tags that can be added to it.
+There are no html files and script tags that can be added to it.

 CommonJS came out and introduced `require`, which allows you to load and use a module in the current file.
 This solves scope issues out of the box and which code is used becomes clear since we need to import each module that we are going to need.